Controller

 Controller Lifecycle

-, each request will initialize the corresponding controller instance once, and the controller instance will be destroyed after the request is finished.
-This is the same as the running mechanism of traditional frameworks.
+, a corresponding controller instance will be initialized for each request, and the controller instance will be destroyed after the request ends.
+This is similar to the operational mechanism of traditional frameworks.

-, all requests will reuse the controller instance, that is, the controller instance will reside in memory once it is created, and all requests will reuse it.
+, all requests will reuse the controller instance, meaning the controller instance stays in memory once created, and all requests reuse it.

-When controller reuse is enabled, requests should not change any properties of the controller because these changes will affect subsequent requests.
+When controller reuse is enabled, requests should not change any properties of the controller, as these changes will affect subsequent requests.
 For example:

 <?php